+'''

-class scrapy.contracts.Contract(method, args)
+class scrapy.contracts.Contract (method, args)

+'''

-- method (function) callback function to which the contract is associated - args (list) list of arguments passed into the docstring (whitespace separated)
+- method (collections.abc.Callable) callback function to which the contract is associated - args (list) list of arguments passed into the docstring (whitespace separated)

+'''

 adjust_request_args(args)

+'''

 This receives a dict as an argument containing default arguments for request object.
 Request is used by default, but this can be changed with the request_cls attribute.
 If multiple contracts in chain have this attribute defined, the last one is used.